OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 Once the software components have been installed, connect the board to the power supply through P1 and to a PC with a micro USB cable for data use through P2.

 The board has a LED that indicates the normal startup of the board and the mode in which it is running.
-The sequence starts with the green LED on for 3 seconds, which means that the board enters in a standby mode (Configuration mode).
+The sequence starts with the RED LED on for 1 seconds, which means that the board enters in a standby mode (Configuration mode).

 <p align="center"><img src="img/usbConnect.PNG" alt="alternate text"></p>
 <p align="center">USB connection.<p align="center">